-Pursuant to the Sponsor Support Agreement, the Sponsor agreed, among other things, that, at the closing of the Business Combination, Sponsor's 10.0 million shares of Haymaker's Class B common stock be converted into 6.0 million shares of our common stock (1.0 million of such shares shall be forfeited) and 4.0 million deferred shares of our common stock which shall be issuable contingent upon our common stock share price exceeding certain thresholds (collectively "Sponsor Promote Shares").
+Pursuant to the Sponsor Support Agreement, among other things, at the closing of the Business Combination, Sponsor's 10.0 million shares of Haymaker's Class B common stock converted into 6.0 million shares of our common stock (1.0 million of such shares were forfeited) and the Deferred Shares shall be issuable contingent upon our common stock share price exceeding certain thresholds.

-Private Placement Warrants
+Private Warrants

 In connection with the IPO, the Sponsor, Cantor and Stifel purchased an aggregate of 6,000,000 Private Warrants at a price of \$1.50 per warrant (\$9,000,000 in the aggregate) in a private placement that closed simultaneously with the closing of the IPO.
-Following the Business Combination, each of the Private Warrants exercisable for one share of Haymaker Class A Common Stock at an exercise price of \$11.50 per share, in accordance with its terms became exercisable for one share of our common stock.
+Following the Business Combination, each of the Private Warrants exercisable for one share of Haymaker Class A Common Stock at an exercise price of \$11.50 per share, in accordance with its terms became exercisable for one share of our common stock